theNewDynamic/whatsnous.com/content/news/2015-06-29-nous-entertainment-to-executive-produce-forbidden-cuba.md

 images:
 - "/uploads/splash.jpg"
 file: nous-entertainment-press-release-forbidden-cuba-2015-06-29.pdf
 description: 'NOUS ENTERTAINMENT TO EXECUTIVE PRODUCE “*Forbidden Cuba*”  Drama-Comedy Filmed Before Embargo Lift; Depicts the Beauty of Life and Coming Change in Cuba'
+draft: true
 ---
 **FAR HILLS, NJ – June 29, 2015** – Nous Entertainment LLC today announced that co-founders Adam Scherr and Suzan Binder will serve as Executive Producers of the feature film, *Forbidden Cuba*.
 Produced by Great Jones Productions and created by noted independent filmmaker Art Jones, *Forbidden Cuba* tells the story of the island nation and one lost American on the verge of revolutionary change.